Possible consequences

 • loss of consciousness.

-What are the possible consequences of low temperatures in an orange vigilance situation?
+What are the possible consequences of cold in an orange awareness level?

-If it becomes particularly cold, the orange warning level (great cold warning) is announced when temperatures fall to between -11°C et -15°C.
+If it becomes particularly cold, the orange awareness level is announced when temperatures fall to between -11°C et -15°C.

 The possible consequences include: